 How is beer made?

 Beers are primarily made with malted grain (usually barley but wheat and other grains are used), hops, yeast and water.
-The steps for making beer include malting the grain, preparation for fermentation (see details below), fermentation and filtration.
+The steps for making beer include malting the grain, milling, mashing, boiling, fermentation and conditioning.

 Malting